glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 ```

 In the calculation {% katex %}f{% endkatex %} and {% katex %}g{% endkatex %} are defined and their Fourier Transforms
 are computed.
-The Cross Correlation Theorem is then used to compute the Fourier Transform of the cross correlation,
-{% katex %}\psi_t{% endkatex %}, which is then inverted.
+The Cross Correlation Theorem is then used to compute the Fourier Transform of the cross correlation, which is then inverted.
 The result obtained is the same as obtained in the
 manual calculation verifying the results.
 Since the calculations seem to be correct the problem must be that
 periodicity of the Fourier representations {% katex %}f{% endkatex %} and {% katex %}g{% endkatex %} was
 not handled properly.
 This analysis *artifact* is called [aliasing](https://en.wikipedia.org/wiki/Aliasing).